 Celebrate the new M’s grand opening with:

-- A ribbon-cutting at noon with civic leaders and community partners
+- Noon – A ribbon-cutting with civic leaders and community partners

-- The M’s first Artist Takeover resident, Rebekah Crisanta de Ybarra, in-studio at the Center for Creativity
+- All day – The M’s first Artist Takeover resident, Rebekah Crisanta de Ybarra, in-studio at the Josephine Adele Ford Center for Creativity

 Take a selfie with friends under the monumental arches flanking the museum’s soaring new sculpture court, which will be filled with a colorful fiber art installation by New York artist Sheila Pepe.
-Tumble into the depth and breadth of the M’s collection by exploring the exhibition, 100 Years and Counting: early 20th century paintings, photographs, sculpture by Paul Manship, incredible ink and pastel drawings, mid-century studio craft, sculpture, prints, Native American art, wood sculpture by George Morrison, contemporary works, up-to-the-minute recent acquisitions by outstanding living artists.
+Tumble into the depth and breadth of the M’s collection by exploring the exhibition, 100 Years and Counting: early 20th century paintings, photographs, incredible drawings, mid-century studio craft, sculpture, prints, contemporary Native American art, sculptures by Paul Manship and George Morrison, and up-to-the-minute recent acquisitions by outstanding American artists.

 Watch some performances, make art with family and friends, chat with artists and folks from neighboring Lowertown and downtown arts organizations.
 Grab a bite from a food truck just outside the museum, and while you’re there, don’t miss Minnesota artist David Bowen‘s street-facing light installation in the M’s new Window Gallery.
 It’s a big moment for our creative community – let’s make a day of it!